 - Mix all the ingredients together until well combined.

 - Spoon into a square dish lined with baking parchment/paper.

 - Place in the freezer until firm enough to cut.

 - Remove from the freezer and cut into bars, squares, or roll handfuls into balls.
 Place each one on a baking tray lined with baking parchment/paper.

 - Place back the baking tray with the coconut bars back into the freezer to completely freeze and set.

 - Place all the ingredients together and mix well.

-- Slowly dip each frozen bar, square or ball into the sugar -ree chocolate coating and place on the lined baking tray.
-Dip each bar, square or ball, a second time to get a thick coverage with the sugar-free chocolate coating.
+- Slowly dip each frozen bar, square, or ball into the sugar-free chocolate coating and place it on the lined baking tray.
+Dip each bar, square, or ball, a second time to get a thick coverage with the sugar-free chocolate coating.

-- Store in the freezer for up to 1 month an the fridge for up to 1 week.
+- Store in the freezer for up to 1 month and in the fridge for up to 1 week.